Rangers vs. Marlins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jordan Montgomery (6-9) will make his 22nd start of the season.
+- The Rangers will hand the ball to Jon Gray (6-5) for his 20th start of the season.

-- He has earned a quality start 12 times in 21 starts this season.

-- Montgomery has pitched five or more innings in three straight games and will look to extend that streak.
+- In 19 starts, Gray has pitched through or past the fifth inning 16 times.
+He has a season average of 5.7 frames per outing.

-- He has four appearances this season with zero earned runs allowed out of his 21 chances this season.
+- He has finished three appearances without allowing an earned run in 19 chances this season.

 |Opponent